 Pricing: Professional at $15/user/month (15 jobs, 10,000 candidates), Enterprise at $35/user/month (unlimited jobs and candidates), Enterprise Plus at $55/user/month (SSO, API access, priority support).
 14-day free trial.

 The caveat: Hard to beat on price if you need an ATS with light AI features.
-But the Professional plan caps you at 15 jobs and 10,000 candidates, workflow automations require the $35/mo tier, and there's no massive candidate database to search proactively.
-It automates what happens after candidates apply - not the finding-them part.
+Professional plan users are capped at 15 jobs and 10,000 candidates; workflow automations require the $35/mo tier, and there’s no massive candidate database to search proactively.
+Post-application workflows are its strength - not the finding-candidates part.

 6. iCIMS - Good for Enterprise-Scale Process Automation